Christmas Fondue Party

 I had lots of fun setting the table too.

-Nest wee used wood chargers for the table.
+Next we used wood chargers for the table.
 I love the mix of the gold and silver with the rustic wood and antlers.
 It helps strike the perfect balance for a holiday table where you want a little bling and sparkle, but love the rustic style too.
 And the snowflake plates, table runner, and candle holders definitely add to the winter wonderland feel in the room.
+And don’t forget the fondue forks.
+It’s works well to give everyone a colour for the evening.
+We had several sets of fondue pots going, so everyone had multiple forks to have more than one going at once, which worked really well.

 This is the kind of meal where the guests linger.
 The fondue takes a while to cook, you tend to chat, and cook, and eat, and sip your wine, and then do it all over again.